April 17, 2026 · By Alex Morgan

 What is the average real estate commission rate in 2025?

-The national average falls between 4.5% and 6% of the sale price, split between listing and buyer agents (Source: RealTrends Verified, 2025).
-Since the 2024 NAR settlement, rates have become more openly negotiable, and some sellers are paying closer to 4–5% total.
+Nationally, rates fall between 4.5% and 6%, split between listing and buyer’s agents (Source: RealTrends Verified, 2025).
+Since the 2024 NAR settlement, rates are more openly negotiable, and some sellers are landing closer to 4–5% total.

 Who pays the real estate commission — buyer or seller?

-Traditionally, the seller pays both agents’ commissions from sale proceeds.
-After the August 2024 NAR rule changes, buyers may now pay their own agent directly, though roughly 70% of transactions in early 2025 still included seller-paid buyer agent compensation (Source: NAR Member Survey, Q1 2025).
+Traditionally, the seller pays both agents from sale proceeds.
+After the August 2024 NAR rule changes, buyers may pay their own agent directly.
+But about 70% of early-2025 transactions still included seller-paid buyer agent compensation (Source: NAR Member Survey, Q1 2025).

 How do I calculate how much commission I’ll owe?

 Multiply your expected sale price by the agreed commission rate.
-For example, a $350,000 home at 5% commission equals $17,500 total.
+A $350,000 home at 5% equals $17,500 total.
 Use the calculator above to see the exact split and your estimated net proceeds.

 Is real estate commission negotiable in 2025?

 Yes.
-Commissions have always been negotiable by law (Source: FTC, 2023), but the 2024 NAR settlement made negotiation more transparent.
-You can compare agents, request reduced rates, or use a discount broker to lower your costs.
+Commissions have always been negotiable by law (Source: FTC, 2023).
+The 2024 NAR settlement made that negotiation more transparent.
+You can compare agents, ask for lower rates, or use a discount broker to cut costs.

 What changed about buyer agent commissions after the NAR settlement?

 As of August 17, 2024, agents can no longer advertise buyer agent compensation on MLS listings.
-Sellers decide separately whether to offer it, and buyers must agree in writing to their agent’s fee before touring homes (Source: NAR, 2024).
+Sellers choose separately whether to offer it.
+Buyers must agree in writing to their agent’s fee before touring homes (Source: NAR, 2024).

 Do I pay commission if my home doesn’t sell?

 In most listing agreements, no commission is owed if the home doesn’t sell.
-Read your contract carefully — some agreements include cancellation fees or scenarios where a commission could be triggered, such as if you sell privately to a buyer the agent previously introduced.
+Read your contract carefully — some include cancellation fees or clauses that trigger a commission if you later sell privately to a buyer the agent had already introduced.

 Can a seller refuse to pay the buyer’s agent commission?

 Yes.
 Under the post-settlement rules, sellers are not required to offer buyer agent compensation.
-However, declining to do so may reduce the number of buyers willing to tour your home, especially buyers who cannot afford to pay their agent out of pocket.
+But declining may reduce the number of buyers willing to tour your home, especially those who can’t afford to pay their agent out of pocket.

 Ready to estimate your full home selling costs?
 Start with the calculator above, then read our step-by-step guide on how to sell your house for a complete roadmap from listing to closing.